 Here is my current CV.

 Mark C. Marino is an author and scholar of digital literature.
 His works include Salt Immortal Sea (with John Murray, Joellyn Rock, and Ken Joseph), “Marginalia in the Library of Babel,” “a show of hands,” “Living Will,” and a collection of interactive children’s stories called “Mrs. Wobbles and the Tangerine House.”
 He is an Associate Professor (Teaching) of Writing at the University of Southern California where he directs the Humanities and Critical Code Studies (HaCCS) Lab, a research group dedicated to humanities approaches to the exploration of computer source code.
+Other research interests include: digital literature, netprov, fake news, social media, immersive theater, and other emergent media forms.
 He is also the Director of Communication of the Electronic Literature Organization.